Find Out If You Can Give Puppies Milk

 Newborn puppies that are six weeks and under need a very particular diet for their fragile growing bodies.
+Newborns require milk until they are fully weaned.
 Problems will occur later in life if the puppy is deprived of the proper nutrients.

 Under no condition should you feed your puppy cow's milk, as dogs are lactose-intolerant, and dairy can cause diarrhea and dehydration.
 You should also avoid human store-bought milk replacer that's used since they can give your puppy diarrhea, states WebMD.